joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

             new(2500, 1500)
           ]

-          double sheet1D5 = incomes.Select(i => i.Difference).Sum();
+          double differences = incomes.Select(i => i.Difference).Sum();
-          return sheet1D5;
+          return differences;
       }
   }
   ```,
-  caption: [A compiled version of the spreadsheet in @sps:structure-reflection:spreadsheet1 using the basic compiler described in @chapter-compiling-excel.],
+  caption: [A more idiomatic version of the spreadsheet in @sps:structure-reflection:spreadsheet1.
+Written by the author.],
   placement: auto,
 )<code:structure-reflection:spreadsheet1-solution>